Eric Campbell (baseball)

-Eric Singleton Campbell (born April 9, 1987), nicknamed "Soup", is an American professional baseball utility player.
-He played in Major League Baseball (MLB) for the New York Mets and Seattle Mariners, and in Nippon Professional Baseball (NPB) for the Hanshin Tigers.
+Eric Singleton Campbell (born April 9, 1987), nicknamed "Soup", is an American former professional baseball utility player.
+He played in Major League Baseball (MLB) for the New York Mets and Seattle Mariners and in Nippon Professional Baseball (NPB) for the Hanshin Tigers.

 Early life

 Campbell was born on April 9, 1987, in Norwich, Connecticut, the younger of two children to Hugh Baird "Duke" Campbell and Amy B. Campbell (née Burgess).
 His father was a school principal at the Norwich Free Academy as well as a baseball and basketball coach, while his mother, a 1977 NFA graduate, served as assistant principal and principal at Hebron Elementary School until her 2015 retirement after previously having spent 27 years working in Preston School District at Preston Veterans School in a variety of roles, including as a onetime principal-designee.

 Baseball career

 High school

 Campbell attended the Norwich Free Academy and played on the school's varsity baseball team beginning in his freshman year.
 Campbell played first base his freshman year, then moved to third in tenth grade and to shortstop as a junior, setting himself up for the versatility he would become known for on a professional level.
 Campbell was part of the 2003 team that won the Connecticut state high school championship.
 While in high school, Campbell was named to Baseball Americas preseason All-America and All-Northeast first teams; he also received All-Conference and New Haven Register All-State accolades.
 Described by coach John Iovino as a "complete, and I mean complete" player, as a senior, Campbell served as team captain and set Norwich Free Academy career records for hits, home runs, batting average, stolen bases, runs, walks and at bats, hitting nearly .500 on the season in the leadoff spot.
 Even as a Major Leaguer, Campbell reflected fondly upon his teenage years, saying: "My favorite memories of playing baseball is playing for NFA, because you are playing with all of your best friends and having fun.
 That's what this game is about."
 He was a high school teammate of Andrew Carignan.